How to Get an SSL Certificate [+10 Best Free SSLs]

 Price: Free for 90 days

-Browsing the web has its risks, but you can virtually eliminate those for visitors on your site.
-With an SSL certificate from a reputable company, your website can safely and securely handle data transfers between your customers and your business.
-With a visible lock icon in the search bar, your site visitors know they can trust your business.
+Browsing the web has its risks, but I feel better knowing that I can virtually eliminate those for visitors on my site.
+With an SSL certificate from a reputable company, my website can safely and securely handle data transfers between my clients and their businesses.
+With a visible lock icon in the search bar, site visitors know they can trust the business.
 I think it's worth the extra energy and effort.

-Ultimately, this creates a better user experience, increases your website’s ranking in search results, and ultimately helps your business operate to industry security standards.
+Ultimately, this creates a better user experience, increases my website’s ranking in search results, and ultimately helps my clients’ businesses operate to industry security standards.

 This blog post was originally published May 2020 and was updated for comprehensiveness.